hyperledger/firefly-tokens-erc20-erc721/README.md

 If `config.address` is specified, the connector will index the token contract at the specified address (must be an ERC20 contract if `type` is `fungible`, or an ERC721 contract if `type` is `nonfungible`).
-`config.blockNumber` may also be supplied to begin indexing from a specific block.
+`config.blockNumber` may also be supplied to begin indexing from a specific block (if it is not specified, indexing will begin from block `0`).
 Any `name` provided from FireFly will be ignored by the connector.
 If a `symbol` is provided from FireFly, it _must_ match the `symbol()` defined on the underlying contract.

 If `config.address` is not specified, and `FACTORY_CONTRACT_ADDRESS` is set in the connector's environment, the factory contract will be invoked to deploy a new instance of ERC20 or ERC721.